 - Spicy variation: 1 teaspoon hot sauce, plus more to drizzle

 - Preheat the oven to 450 degrees Fahrenheit.
 (To get them perfectly crispy, make sure this is the only pan in the oven and you’re not roasting anything else at the same time.)

 - Slice off any hard ends of the Brussels sprouts, as needed.
 Slice them in half lengthwise and place them in a large bowl.

 - Mix the sprouts with the olive oil, kosher salt, and lots of fresh ground black pepper.

-- Line a baking sheet with parchment paper, then pour the spouts onto the sheet.
-Roast for 20 to 25 minutes until blackened and tender (no need to stir).
+- Line a baking sheet with parchment paper*, then pour the spouts onto the sheet.
+Turn them all cut side down.

 - Category: Side Dish